Senior Management Team

-Alison graduated in French from Durham University before qualifying as a Chartered Accountant with Coopers & Lybrand.
-After working as a management consultant, she joined the Head Office finance team of a private investment company in London.
-Since 2003, she has been the Finance Director of her family business.
+Alison graduated in French from Durham University, and then qualified as a Chartered Accountant with Coopers & Lybrand.
+She then worked in London as a management consultant and for a private equity house.
+Prior to joining The Unicorn in 2017 she was the Finance Director for her family business for 15 years.

-Alison was Chair of Governors of her local primary school for 7 years.
-She has 2 children and enjoys walking, jigsaws and motorsport.
+Alison was Chair of Governors of her local primary school for 7 years and is currently a Governor of Badminton School in Bristol.
+She is married to Tristan, has 2 daughters and a very spoilt spaniel, and enjoys walking, jigsaws and motorsport.
 She aspires to be a decent bridge player.

 She loves travelling, having lived in France and Canada, and met her husband whilst travelling in South America.